Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Closing the Borders

 Hazlik can open and close the borders of his domain at will, as detailed in ""The Mists"" at the start of this chapter.
-In addition to the normal effects, these Mists are filled with the results of horrific magical experiments, such as misshapen chimeras, incomplete golems, and droves of [[/5.
-Mechanics/Bestiary/Monstrosity/Gremishka (VRGR).md|gremishkas]] (see "chapter 5").
+In addition to the normal effects, these Mists are filled with the results of horrific magical experiments, such as misshapen chimeras, incomplete golems, and droves of [[5.
+Mechanics\Bestiary\Monstrosity\Gremishka (VRGR).md|gremishkas]] (see "chapter 5").

 #### Hazlik's Torment